Nycto/Attempt/README.md

             userID <- Attempt(
-                // Calling 'get' on a map returns an Option requestData.get("userID"),
+                // Calling 'get' on a map returns an Option data.get("userID"),
-                "RequestData is missing the 'userID' key"
+                "Data is missing the 'userID' key"
             )

             // Guards are supported, but they will use the error message
             // of the attempt they are attached to.
 In this case, the error
-            // message is probably not very appropriate if ( userID > 0 )
+            // message is probably not very appropriate.
+Keep parsing for
+            // another way to handle this situation if ( userID > 0 )

             user <- Attempt(